Define Ransomware Attack:

-Since WannaCry caused a global outcry, the average computer user has learned the term— “ransomware”.
+Since WannaCry caused a global outcry, the average computer user has learned the term— “ransomware attack”.

 Over the years, ransomware attackers have become more sophisticated and have attacked individuals, hotel chains, hospitals, government agencies, etc. The most famous remains WannaCry not because of the level of its damage but also the media attention it garnered.